The History of Fleer and SkyBox

 Dubble Bubble - Frank H. Fleer Co., 1930

 The first bubble gum trading cards began appearing soon after the introduction of Dubble Bubble.
+One of the earliest known releases is the baseball and film star series from Marble Bubble Gum Novelties of Philadelphia (W553).
 In 1930, Fleer released a series of 16 die-cut discs as premium prizes with Whiz Bang gum.
 The "Taka-Flyer" disc set features film actors and three Hall of Fame baseball players: Goose Goslin, Lefty Grove, and Gabby Hartnett.

 In 1935, Fleer released Cops and Robbers Gum (R35), a 35-card set that included a stick of Dubble Bubble with each pack.
-The card tabs could be exchanged for a premium detective badge.
+The cards feature perforated "Evidence" tabs that could be exchanged for a premium detective badge.

 By 1937, Blony bubble gum from Warren Bowman's Gum, Inc. dominated the market.
 Bowman claimed more than 60% of penny gum sales in America, a figure disputed by Fleer sales manager William B. Hunt.